 British Passport, Secret Service Agent’s Wife

 The Germans expected their airborne attack on Crete in 1941 – a unique event in the history of warfare – to be a textbook victory based on tactical surprise.
 They had no idea that the British, using Ultra intercepts, knew their plans and had laid a carefully planned trap.
 It should have been the first German defeat of the war, but a fatal misunderstanding turned the battle round.
-Nor did the conflict end there.
-Ferocious Cretan freedom fighters mounted a heroic resistance, aided by a dramatic cast of British officers from Special Operations Executive.
-British Passport Secret Service

-They were amongst the last to leave Athens – only a few hours before the Germans raised their flag over the Acropolis – Nicholas Hammond, David Pawson, Ian Pirie, and Nicki Demertzi.
+They were among the last to leave Athens – only a few hours before the Germans raised their flag over the Acropolis – Nicholas Hammond, David Pawson, Ian Pirie, and Nicki Demertzi.
 To ensure Nicki’s safe conduct in the face of British officialdom, the couple had hurriedly married.
 Leaving Athens at dawn, they drove to the yacht harbor of Tourkolimano.
 Their load included a large batch of German uniforms, which Pirie had been hoarding, and the remains of Hammond’s plastic explosive (Source: Antony Beevor – Crete – The Battle and the Resistance, 1991, ISBN 978-1-84854-635-6).
 British Passport Secret Service

-The Special Operations Executive (SOE) was a British World War II organization.
+was a British World War II organization.
 Following Cabinet’s approval, it was officially formed by Minister of Economic Warfare Hugh Dalton on 22 July 1940 to conduct espionage, sabotage, and reconnaissance in occupied Europe against the Axis powers and aid local resistance movements.

 It was initially also involved in forming the Auxiliary Units, a top-secret “stay-behind” resistance organization that would have been activated in the event of a German invasion of Britain.

-Few people were aware of SOE’s existence.
-It was sometimes referred to as “the Baker Street Irregulars,” after the location of its London headquarters to those who were part of it or liaised with it.
+It was sometimes referred to as “the Baker Street Irregulars,” after the location of its London headquarters, to those who were part of it or liaised with it.
 It was also known as “Churchill’s Secret Army” or the “Ministry of Ungentlemanly Warfare.”
-For security purposes, various branches, and sometimes the organization as a whole, were concealed behind names such as the “Joint Technical Board” or the “Inter-Service Research Bureau,” or fictitious branches of the Air Ministry, Admiralty, or War Office.
-British Passport Secret Service

 SOE operated in all countries or former countries occupied by or attacked by the Axis forces, except where demarcation lines were agreed with Britain’s principal Allies (the Soviet Union and the United States).
-It also made use of neutral territory on occasion or made plans and preparations if the Axis attacked neutral countries.
-The organization directly employed or controlled just over 13,000 people, about 3,200 of whom were women.
-It is estimated that SOE supported or supplied approximately 1,000,000 operatives worldwide.
-British Passport Secret Service
+It also made use of neutral territory occasionally or made plans and preparations if the Axis attacked neutral countries.

 Operations in Greece

 The Axis overran Greece after a desperate defense lasting several months.
 In the aftermath, SIS and another intelligence organization, SIME, discouraged attempts at sabotage or resistance as this might imperil relations with Turkey.
 However, SOE maintained contact with resistance groups in Crete.
-When an agent, “Odysseus,” a former tobacco-smuggler, attempted to contact potential resistance groups in Greece, he reported that no group was prepared to cooperate with the monarchist government in exile in Cairo.

-In late 1942, at the army’s instigation, SOE mounted its first operation, codenamed Operation Harling, into Greece to disrupt the railway, which was being used to move materials to the German Panzer Army Africa.
-A party under Colonel (later Brigadier) Eddie Myers, assisted by Christopher Woodhouse, was parachuted into Greece and discovered two guerrilla groups operating in the mountains: the pro-Communist ELAS and the republican EDES.
 On 25 November 1942, Myers’s party blew up one of the railway viaduct’s spans at Gorgopotamos, supported by 150 Greek partisans from these two organizations that engaged Italians guarding the viaduct.
 This cut the railway linking Thessaloniki with Athens and Piraeus.
 British Passport Secret Service

 Relations between the resistance groups and the British soured.
 When the British needed to disrupt the railway across Greece as part of the deception operations preceding Operation Husky, the Allied invasion of Sicily, the resistance groups refused to take part, rightly fearing German reprisals against civilians.
 Instead, a six-man commando party from the British and New Zealand armies carried out the Asopos viaduct’s destruction on 21 June 1943.